Lloyds Bank Equity Release Free Valuation – 4.89% APR

 LV= Lump Sum+ Lifetime Mortgage

 Lump-sum lifetime mortgages can reduce the value of your estate.
-A monthly payment lifetime mortgage may impact the ability to claim benefits.
-You may need to pay a valuation fee, and some products may expose you to changes in interest rates.
+A monthly-payment lifetime mortgage may affect eligibility for benefits.
+You may need to pay a valuation fee, and some products may expose you to interest rate changes.

 More to life - Tailored Choice Plan